Release readiness

 QA automation helps test known behavior.
 Qualyn helps decide whether the release is ready by connecting automated test results with broader release evidence and risk context.

-What evidence can change a release readiness verdict?
+What evidence can change a release call?

-A verdict can change when tests fail, changed-code coverage is missing, severe findings appear, manual risks are unresolved, or operational readiness is incomplete.
+The call can change when tests fail, changed-code coverage is missing, severe findings appear, manual risks are unresolved, or operational readiness is incomplete.

-Give your next release a verdict.
+Give your next release a clear call.

 Connect GitHub and turn release evidence into a clear answer: safe to ship, why, and what would change the answer.